junnjiee/junnjiee/README.md

 ### Hello
-I'm Jun Jie, an incoming Computer Science undergraduate at [NUS](https://www.nus.edu.sg/)
+I'm Jun Jie, an incoming Computer Science undergraduate at [National University of Singapore](https://www.nus.edu.sg/).

 <!--
 **junnjiee16/junnjiee16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.